-the Difference Between Quantity and Quality
+What is the Difference between Quantity and Quality?

 Quantity measures patterns of order.

 Religion, art, music, and healing deal with quality.
 Science deals with quantity.
 Is there any relationship between quality and quantity?